 Highways advice: the Highways Authority has not raised any highways issues.

 Biodiversity: no statutory or non-statutory designations apply within or immediately adjacent to the site.
 There is potential for a range of species to be present within the vicinity of the site due to the network of hedgerows in the area.

-Environment Agency/Lead Local Flood Authority advice: • foul drainage can connect to the public sewer via a pumping station;

-capacity exists in the existing sewage network to accommodate the foul flow from the development; surface water to be disposed of via soakaways.
+- foul drainage can connect to the public sewer via a pumping station; - capacity exists in the existing sewage network to accommodate the foul flow from the development; - surface water to be disposed of via soakaways.